FOOT LOCKER DIGITAL CATALOGUE

 SKILLS: IDEATION, UX/UI, native app design, PROTOTYPING, STYLEGUIDE & DOCUMENTATION

-I worked on this project quite a while ago I understand, but I wanted to include this case study because it was one of my favourite UX/UI projects.
-I was paired with a talented UX and Development team to ideate, sketch, design and prototype Foot Locker’s first in-store Digital Catalogue, a native app designed specifically for the Samsung Galaxy Tab - Android 10.1.
+This is a fairly old project, but one which I was compelled to showcase as a favourite UX/UI project.
+Paired with UX and Dev talent to ideate, sketch, design and prototype Foot Locker’s first in-store Digital Catalogue, a native app designed specifically for the Samsung Galaxy Tab - Android 10.1.
 The app would allow Foot Locker's in-store customers to browse and order clothing, footwear and accessories.
-The visual language used existing elements from their European digital style guide.
+The visual language used existing elements from their European digital style guide, with their bespoke bold typeface and renowned red and black branding.
 The interface allowed users to join the mailing list or browse collections.
 The concept was based on collectable cards, where users can flick/swipe through items, explore collections and check availability of stock.

 Foot Locker, Produced as part of the LBI Mobile Accelerator Team, LBI, London.